a7ul/blog/src/pages/graphql-auth/index.md

 As mentioned above, for authorization, we will be using the **@auth** schema directive to annotate permissions for each field.
 A schema directive in GraphQL decorates part of the GraphQL schema with additional configuration in order to add custom functionality.
 More details about directives here: https://www.apollographql.com/docs/apollo-server/schema/directives/

-Our aim is to implement a **@auth** schema directive to perform authorization on a field before our query is executed by its resolvers.
+Our aim is to implement an **@auth** schema directive to perform authorization on a field before our query is executed by its resolvers.

 In order to implement a schema directive for fields we will first need to declare it in our schema.
 Once declared, we can then go ahead and annotate our fields with the **@auth** directive.